rezoleo/lea5/docs/features/subscription.md

     B --> |Yes| C[Extend user's subscription by subscription duration] B --> |No| D[User's subscription ends now + subscription duration]
 ```

+**Warning**
+If a user has a free access when a subscription is added, the starting date
+of the subscription is based on the subscription expiration status, *not* the internet
+expiration status.